AnyChart/docs.anychart.com/Basic_Charts_Types/Polar_Chart.md

 ### Logarithmic Scale

-AnyChart allows to make Y axis logarithmic.
-Scale type is controlled by **.scale()** parameter.
+Data for charts may have great range of numeric values.
+In sake of visual appearance of data on the plot it is recommended to use logarithmic scale.
+Scale type may be set with **.scale()** method.
+More information on scale types can be found in [Scale tutorial](../Axes_Grid_Scales_Trends_etc/Scales#types)

 ```
   var logScale = anychart.scales.log();   // create logarithmic scale
   logScale.minimum(0.1).maximum(10000);   // set minimum and maximum value for the scale
   chart.yScale(logScale);                 // set logarithmic scale as y scale for the chart
 ```

 And here is the demonstration of Logarithmic Y Axis on a simple polar with area series: